sola-st/suppression_study/README.md

 The entry point for all experiments performed for the study is the scripts in the *src/suppression_study/experiments* directory.
 You can run experiments with a command like this:
 `python -m suppression_study.experiments.<NameOfExperiment>`

+To install our study as a package, run `pip install -e .` from the root of this project.

 Some experiments have dependencies on others.
 For example, you can run all experiments in this order:
 * RunCheckersOnLatestCommit.py &emsp; Get warnings in the newest studied commit.
 * CountSuppressionsNumOnMainCommits.py &emsp; Extract and count suppressions for all commits.